zendframework/zf2-documentation/docs/languages/en/modules/zend.json.objects.rst

 Javascript makes heavy use of anonymous function callbacks, which can be saved within *JSON* object variables.
 Still they only work if not returned inside double quotes, which ``Zend\Json`` naturally does.
-With the Expression support for ``Zend\Json`` support you can encode *JSON* objects with valid javascript callbacks.
+With the Expression support for ``Zend\Json`` support you can encode *JSON* objects with valid JavaScript callbacks.
 This works for both ``json_encode()`` or the internal encoder.

-A javascript callback is represented using the ``Zend\Json\Expr`` object.
+A JavaScript callback is represented using the ``Zend\Json\Expr`` object.
 It implements the value object pattern and is immutable.
-You can set the javascript expression as the first constructor argument.
-By default ``Zend\Json\Json::encode`` does not encode javascript callbacks, you have to pass the option ``enableJsonExprFinder`` and set it to ``TRUE`` into the ``encode`` function.
+You can set the JavaScript expression as the first constructor argument.
+By default ``Zend\Json\Json::encode`` does not encode JavaScript callbacks, you have to pass the option ``enableJsonExprFinder`` and set it to ``TRUE`` into the ``encode`` function.
 If enabled the expression support works for all nested expressions in large object structures.
 A usage example would look like: